AlacrisIO/legicash-facts/README.md

 of our [wallet.alacris.io](https://wallet.alacris.io) demo at http://localhost:8800.

-**You should always run `make docker-reset-state` when launching to wipe previous history from the testnet**.
+Because we persist logs, `geth` and `LevelDB` data _outside_ of the containers in `/tmp/legilogs`, **you should always run `make docker-reset-state` when launching to wipe previous history from the testnet**.
+This step requires admin permissions via `sudo` due to the potential mismatch between our containers' `appuser` UID (1100) and your local account's.

 *Note that it's also possible to substitute `make docker-start` for `make docker-up` if you'd rather run containers as background daemons, but don't